juanm-vallejo/Market-Research/README.md

 We used the CVS of the [Scraped Data](https://github.com/juanm-vallejo/Market-Research/blob/main/ScrapedData.cvs).
 Also an [excel](https://github.com/juanm-vallejo/Market-Research/blob/main/Stradario_del_Comune_di_Napoli_ordinato_per_municipalita_quartieri_toponimi_aggiornato_al_2_12_2019.xlsx) form the [naples city webpage](https://www.comune.napoli.it/home) to broad our information.
 Also this last process allow us to use the information from the Italian [National Institute of Statistics](https://www.istat.it/).

+The output of this process is the [df](https://github.com/juanm-vallejo/Market-Research/blob/main/df) dataframe.

 The second part of the project consists in the [Exploratory Analysis].
 Here we will perform the statistical analysis and the data presentation.
 According to the insights achieved, we could provide important decision-making information.